A standalone ImageMagick for macOS

 To build imagemagick using Peter Jacobsen's method, download and extract this zip archive to any convenient folder.

 Run this command to install the necessary software for building the app.
 You may already have some of the items installed, but it will do no harm to run the full command.
+You may need other items, and the script should warn you if anything is missing.

 Then run these commands in sequence: